cvondrick/torch-starter/README.md

 I pieced together this package largely from [Torch7 resources online](https://github.com/soumith/imagenet-multiGPU.torch).
 I mostly just copied the code, and stripped a lot of extra functionality out, to make it easier to hack on.

+If something is not clear, or could be made more simple, please let me know.
+The goal is to be as simple.

 Installation
 ------------